nthfloor/UCT_projects/fingpu_interface/README.md

 An executable has been provided for users who prefer not to run the .py file.
 The executable has been created by pyinstaller.

+### Installation

+Prerequisites:
+#### Linux
+    Install matplotlib, numpy and wxPython:

+#### Windows
+    Install Canopy

+For either operating system, you will need to then clone the github repository: